tsypuk/airtraffic/README.md

 apk del tzdata

 ##########
+How to manually build images, add containers and run app.
 // TODO possibly this need to be automated with ansible for local build:
 Build app image